maspitz/minecraft-carve/README.md

 Furthermore, the upper byte of the chunk offsets will only be nonzero for Anvil files that are greater than 4 KiB * 2^16 = 256 MiB in size.
 If we assume that our Anvil files are less than 512 MiB, we can scan simply by requiring that this upper byte is zero or one.

-Once we have a candidate block, we can sort the chunks (offset, length) by offsets and require the lengths to equal the difference between successive offsets.
+Once we have a candidate block, we can sort the chunks (offset, length) by offsets and require the lengths to be no greater than the difference between successive offsets.
+It is not unusual that the length is less than the difference between offsets.
+In such cases, the region file may contain leftover, unused pieces of chunk data.

 We may want an additional round of rejection for extremely sparse files, for example, an apparently legitimate offset block that describes only a single chunk.

 Finally, we should record a bitmap of chunks that are present in the file.
 This constitutes a 128-byte fingerprint of the anvil file which can be used for reuniting file fragments.

+Note that this fingerprint is not useful for highly populated regions, in which all chunks are present.
+Furthermore, these regions are quite common in actual practice.
+Fortunately, region file fragmentation occurring within the header is probably rare.

 #### Recognizing chunk timestamps
 We will simply require each uint32_t to fall within a start_time and stop_time range.
 The defaults can be Jan-1-2009 and the present date (in the unix epoch).